cchudzicki-ocw-testing/res-21g-505-spring-2022/content/pages/syllabus.md

 ---
 ## Description

-This course aims to enhance students’ learning of kanji by providing a series of video lectures that cover the kanji characters in [Tobira](https://tobiraweb.9640.jp/) lessons 1–5.
+This resource aims to enhance students’ learning of kanji by providing a series of video lectures that cover the kanji characters in lessons 1–5 of the [Tobira](https://tobiraweb.9640.jp/) textbook.
 The video lectures not only teach how to write kanji but also provide stories behind the kanji characters, so that students can memorize them in a systematic and meaningful way.
 They make kanji learning more captivating and fun!

 ## Textbook